Second-Order Extended Kalman Filter for Extended Object and Group Tracking: Extended Object Model

 The state vector

-consists of both kinematic parameters, i.e., center $m_k \in \IR^2$ and possibly further quantities $ r_k \in \IR^{n_r}$ (e.g., velocity), and shape parameters $p_k \in \IR^{n_p}$.
-We propose a parameterization of an ellipse shape according to
+consists of both kinematic parameters, i.e., center $m_k \in \IR^2$, possibly further quantities $ r_k \in \IR^{n_r}$ (e.g., velocity), and shape parameters $p_k \in \IR^{3}$.
+We propose a parameterization of an ellipse according to

-where \begin{itemize} \item $\alpha_k \in [0, \tfrac{\pi}{2}]$ specifies the orientation at time step $k$, and \item $\xl{k}{1} \in \IR^+$ and $\xl{k}{2} \in \IR^+$ specify the lengths of semi-axis. \end{itemize} Note that this is probably the most obvious and intuitive parameterization of an ellipse.
+where \begin{itemize} \item $\alpha_k \in [0, \tfrac{\pi}{2}]$ specifies the orientation at time step $k$, and \item $\xl{k}{1} \in \IR^+$ and $\xl{k}{2} \in \IR^+$ specify the lengths of the semi-axis. \end{itemize} Note that this is an obvious and intuitive parameterization of an ellipse.
 For example, it has also been used in \cite{Granstroem2011} for a different measurement model.
-Besides ellipse, this parameterization could be employed for other perpendicular axis symmetric shapes, e.g., rectangles.
+Besides ellipses, this parameterization could be employed for other perpendicular axis symmetric shapes, e.g., rectangles.